 Explore the impact of pharmacological agents on physical therapy patient management.

 Differing medications and dosages can affect how a patient responds to physical therapy.
-In PHT 723, Pharmacology and Pathophysiology I, you’ll develop knowledge of the pharmacotherapeutics of drugs so you can understand how drugs affect the body, and how the body affects drugs.
+Develop a foundation of knowledge of the pharmacotherapeutics of drugs so you can understand how drugs affect the body, and how the body affects drugs.

 You’ll complete a research-based project that consists of either a drug reference database/spreadsheet or an analysis of a specific class of drugs, with focused attention on a drug within that class.